2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

 - Guided tour to the Piusa caves
 - Lunch at the Piusa visitor centre
 - Ticket to the observation tower of Suur Munamägi
-**cafe visit of Suur Muna on everyone’s own expense*
+**cafe visit of Suur Muna at everyone’s own expense*

 If you have any questions related to the excursion - please turn to Merli Ilves (merli.ilves@ut.ee)